Experimental Animation Requirements

 The Program in Experimental Animation promotes and supports animation as a fine art.
 In making admissions decisions, the program’s faculty considers animation and other visual materials such as flip books, paintings, drawings, storyboards and photographs that suggest motion or animation.
 The faculty recommends submitting portfolios that contain examples of unique, personal expressive art.
 Submit animated film or video work if at all possible.
 If you do not have a film or video to present, it is especially important to submit visual artworks that indicate your creative potential.
 Personal creative visual work that represents your interests is preferred over class assignments.

 - If you submit work that was part of a collaborative project, please describe your role in the process or inception.

-Mail four copies the following written materials to The Office of Admissions using the Portfolio Mailing Label below in addition to uploading them on the online portfolio site:
+Mail four copies the following written materials to The Office of Admissions using the Portfolio Mailing Label in addition to uploading them on the online portfolio site.
+Please include a completed Portfolio Information Form with each mailed portfolio.

 - Synopsis: One or two sentence synopsis of each work submitted